 A small number of centres are also beginning to offer stem cell treatment privately in the UK.
 According to the Sheffield website, they have limited capacity for overseas patients and fee paying patients from outside England.
 To discuss this option you would need to contact their dedicated private patient team.

 If you are considering AHSCT, whether through the NHS, a trial or privately, you would need to be referred by your usual neurologist or GP to the relevant haematologist and neurologist.

 There are clinics around the world that are offering stem cell treatment for MS on a commercial basis.
 This is sometimes known as stem cell tourism.
 Some, but not all of the centres, are offering AHSCT.
-There are other forms of stem cell treatment being researched in MS, which you can read more about later, but these are not as far advanced as AHSCT, so if you are considering going abroad you need to check exactly what kind of treatment is being offered.
+There are other forms of stem cell treatment being researched in MS, but the evidence for their benefit is not as well established as AHSCT, so if you are considering going abroad you need to check exactly what kind of treatment is being offered.

 The standards set by JACIE (mentioned above) have been adopted in some other countries.
 You can see a list of JACIE accredited centres in the UK and abroad.
 Other countries may have their own standards, for example FACT in the USA.